top of page

 Centennial Park, NSW

-'She-Oak Grove' offers a setting underneath a massive oak tree which provides cover for daytime lighting and harsh sunlight and offer a stunning backdrop that really doesn't need much else added to it.
-This spot tends to be more secluded and private, although still pretty close to Centennial Homestead for last minute bathroom stops, and even has a large rock that the bride can hide behind before coming down the aisle.
+She-Oak Grove offers a setting underneath a massive tree, providing shade from harsh daytime sunlight and a stunning backdrop that really doesn't need much else added to it.
+This spot tends to be more secluded and private, although it's still pretty close to Centennial Homestead for those last-minute bathroom stops.

-Between Willow & Duck Pond' also offers a massive tree providing even more cover for you and your guests under harsh lighting conditions.
-It's placed right beside a duck pond which is home to a gallery of animals like turtles, swans, lizards and of course the ducks which helps set the scene and take you out of the city.
-As stunning as it is, this spot can be a decent walk to the nearest parking & bathrooms though which is definitely something to consider when planning arrivals.
+Between Willow & Duck Pond also offers a massive tree providing plenty of cover for you and your guests.
+It's right beside a duck pond that's home to a whole gallery of wildlife, including turtles, swans, lizards and, of course, ducks.
+It helps set the scene and makes you forget you're still in the middle of Sydney.

-The interiors here are elegant and modern with a rustic twist that fits perfectly with the atmosphere and backdrop of the surrounding parklands.
-They feel like they flow seamlessly into one another.
-The food is incredible (one of my favourites as a vendor), the staff is amazing and the venue itself is gorgeous.
+The interiors are elegant and modern with a rustic twist that fits perfectly with the atmosphere and backdrop of the surrounding parklands.
+Everything feels like it flows seamlessly together.

 Centennial Park Wedding Celebrant - The Guy with the Blue Bow Tie 1_edited.jpg